Role of complementary new channels in your payments strategy

 Push to card (aka “push to debit”): This is another new option for making payments to consumers without requiring them to provide bank account information.
 The push-to-card channel takes advantage of the fact that most consumers carry a debit card.
 Companies can use the debit card payment rails to initiate real-time B2C payments — essentially reverse debit card payments — that can support a variety of use cases.

-RTP: Perhaps the most exciting development in the payment space, the RTP® network is a 24/7/365 payment rail that provides instant settlement of funds, enabling companies to send, receive and request payments for many use cases, including e-invoicing and e-billing.
-It provides payment certainty — every payment is final, irrevocable and confirmed in near real-time — and rich flexible messaging.
+Instant payments via the RTP® network and FedNow® Service: Perhaps the most exciting development in the payment space, the RTP® network and recently-launched FedNow® Service are 24/7 payment rails that provides instant settlement of funds, enabling companies to send, receive and request payments for many use cases, including e-invoicing and e-billing.
+That provides payment certainty — every payment is final, irrevocable and confirmed in near real-time — and rich flexible messaging.
 RTP can be used for business-to-business payments such as merchant funding and settlement, loan/lease funding and payment on delivery; B2C transactions such as payroll, title and escrow payments, and insurance claim payments; and a wide range of consumer-to-business (C2B) payments.

 On the C2B front, RTP allows a biller to send a request for payment (RfP) message to a recipient, who can evaluate the request along with related invoice details to approve or deny payment.
 RfPs provide consumers flexibility and convenience in paying their bills and certainty that the payment has cleared instantly.
 RfP use cases include online bill pay transactions, loan/lease payoffs and traditional debt payments.